TwitterFacebookpinterest

 Aleksei Ovchinin (Roskosmos)

-Christina Hammock-Koch (NASA, up only)
+Christina Hammock-Koch (NASA, launch only)

 Tyler "Nick" Hague (NASA)

-Hazzaa Ali Almansoori (UAE, down only)
+Hazzaa Ali Almansoori (UAE, landing only)

 13